MrGlockenspiel/MrGlockenspiel/README.md

 I'm making the Combustion Shader and a game launcher for a platform nobody would ever game on.

 Fun Fact: The mass of a quark is measured in electron-volts, which is the energy that an electron gains when it undergoes a potential difference of 1 Volt.
-Kinda weird that size is measured in energy isn't it? ~~should be fixed~~
+Kinda weird that mass is measured in energy isn't it? ~~should be fixed~~